zolkers/showraidcompletion/README.md

 # showraidcompletion
-Using the branch master, dunno why.
+To use the mod : /edr <playername>